 While there may be some truth to the statements above, they only apply if you are not in a studio environment, or when you are not interested in analyzing your music at a more granular level.
 While speakers do emulate the actual environment you DJ in, which could be a party or a club or anything of that nature, they do not convey an accurate representation of your tracks.
 They are designed to sound good.
 They add a lot of color so you do not get to really hear what your track sounds like.

 With studio monitors you get a neutral listening environment.
-You hear your tracks as they are, not as they should be.
+You hear your tracks as they are in the nearfield, not as they should be.
 It is not a corrected form of your audio, but a true representation of how good or how bad your music actually sounds.

 If you are serious about your DJing career and want to put out your mixes and showcase them online where competent individuals will get to hear them, then it is absolutely vital for you to get a good pair of studio monitors.
-You may be able to play to a huge crowd with good speakers but if you want to go a step further and play with the big boys then you should be looking into a more superior monitoring solution.
+While speakers allow you to blast Hip Hop/EDM/Rock music to a huge crowd, but if you want to go a step further and play with the big boys then you should be looking into a more superior monitoring solution.

 When choosing studio monitors for DJing, along with a flatter output, you want your monitors to also have some extended bass and a strong combination of decibels/power as well as something that gives you a rather well rounded sound over frequency ranges.
 These are mainly characteristics of a speaker.
 Since your use case (being a Disc Jockey) is different than that of a pure producer, you want something that will give you common ground, the best of both worlds.